RESTORATIVE DISCIPLINE: Help Your Students Improve Their Behavior and Strengthen Their Learning

 Specifically Designed for Classroom Teachers, Title I Staff, Special Education Staff, Behavior Intervention Specialists, Counselors, Instructional Assistants, Program Specialists, School Improvement Teams, Discipline Committee Members, and Administrators Serving Grades K-12

-- Dozens of ideas to effectively use a restorative discipline approach in-class, online and in hybrid learning environments
+- Dozens of ideas to effectively use a restorative discipline approach

 - Practical, easy-to-implement methods for reducing students’ problematic behavior while increasing their desire to act more responsibly and respectfully